Part 2 of 2: 10 Ways to Use Twitter As Your Greatest Community Builder

 Five more great ways to build your community with Twitter.

-We’re back on for the final five ways to use Twitter as your greatest community builder.
-If you missed part one, you can read it here.We’ve worked for social media for long enough.
+Okay, now that you’ve read part one, let’s get started with part two.We’ve worked for social media for long enough.
 It’s time to let it work for us.
 Click To Tweet

 1. Add Your Best Followers to a List